 Figure 3.
 Average daily elongation of H. parviporum and P. gigantea mycelium in the first 6 days of growth in Petri dishes (based on Żółciak et al. [62]).

-After 4 days, mycelial elongation by the competitor significantly accelerated, only to decline in elongation rate after 6 days.
+After 4 days, mycelial elongation by the competitor significantly accelerated, only to decline after 6 days.
 At the same time, the mycelium of H. parviporum on the same substrate grew much more slowly for much of the time during the first five days, but by day 6 elongation rates were similar.
 Similar values are described by Gonthier et al. [35], when comparing H. annosum and H. irregulare mycelial growth in vitro.
 The comparison of growth rates between several isolates of both fungi showed that mycelial growth rate of P. gigantea (FI from Rotstop and GB from PgSuspension) is higher, but elongation rates of some isolates of H. parviporum (HP1 and HP3) do not differ significantly from the competitor (Fig. 4).
 The sequences of both partners were deposited in GenBank as: HP1 KX2896987, HP2 KX289698, HP3 KU645328, FI KX756646, and GB KX756647.